I beg to move,

 The fabric of that economy is complex.
 It encompasses everything from the large manufacturers and large businesses that have come in, to the supermarkets, right down to the business owner who runs a gift shop and brings in 10 or 20 pottery mugs, bowls or whatever it may be from a small supplier in Great Britain.
-When we work through all the detail of the withdrawal agreement, we can see where there could be significant additional costs and significantly more bureaucracy.
+When we work through all the detail, we can see where there could be significant additional costs and significantly more bureaucracy.
 These businesses may actually have problems in getting supplies.
 That is the difficulty for many, many businesses.

 We have raised that issue, because the Democratic Unionist party will always stand up for what is good for Northern Ireland.
 What is bad for business—what puts up barriers—is bad for Northern Ireland.
 We know that, and we care about the people involved.